Russellville, Alabama: History

 After the War of 1812, the U.S. government appropriated money to improve a route from Nashville to New Orleans.
 It was named Jackson's Military Road after Andrew Jackson, and it passed through what became Russellville.
 (Present-day Jackson Avenue and Jackson Highway, U.S. Route 43, follow portions of the original road.)

 Russellville is named after Major William Russell, an early settler in the area who helped in the construction of Jackson's Military Road.
 The town grew at this road's intersection with the Gaines Trace.

 Russellville was incorporated on November 27, 1819.

 Russellville served as the first county seat from 1818-1849 before it was removed to Frankfort (which served from 1849-1879).
 After the fire at the courthouse in the third county seat of Belgreen in 1890, the seat was returned to Russellville in 1891.

 Geography

-Russellville is located in northeastern Franklin County.
+Russellville is located in northwestern Franklin County.
 U.S. Route 43 passes through the eastern side of the city, leading north 18 mi to Muscle Shoals on the Tennessee River and southwest 31 mi to Hamilton.
 Alabama State Route 24 passes through the south side of the city, leading east 47 mi to Decatur on the Tennessee River and west 26 mi to Red Bay at the Mississippi border.

 According to the U.S. Census Bureau, Russellville has a total area of 35.0 km2, of which 34.7 km2 is land and 0.3 km2, or 0.79%, is water.